Serious breach at Uber spotlights hacker social deception - KESQ

 But files shared with the researchers and posted widely on Twitter and other social media indicated the hacker was able to access Uber’s most crucial internal systems.

 “It was really bad the access he had.
-It’s awful,” said Corbin Leo, one of the researchers who chatted with the hacker online.
+It’s awful,” said Corben Leo, one of the researchers who chatted with the hacker online.

 The cybersecurity community’s online reaction — Uber also suffered a serious 2016 breach — was harsh.